-The illustrations below are for 8-16 kW units.
-The principle is the same for 4-6 kW units.
+The illustrations below are for 26&30&35 kW units.
 A, B, and C indicate the locations of barycenter.

 2.5.2 Manual transportation

 Risk of injury from lifting a heavy weight.
 Lifting weights that are too heavy may cause injury to the spine, for example.